open-telemetry/opentelemetry-specification/specification/trace/api.md

 Note that [samplers](sdk.md#sampler) can only consider information already present during span creation.
-Any changes done later, including new or changed attributes, cannot be considered for sampling.
+Any changes done later, including new or changed attributes, cannot change their decisions.

 #### Add Events